 Jordi is a pediatrician based in Barcelona, Catalonia, Spain.

 He is a member of FLG, the Catalan LGTB families association, which has more than 400 members.

-Jordi and his husband had their son almost 5 years ago through gestational surrogacy in the USA.
+Jordi and his husband had their son some years ago through gestational surrogacy in the USA.
 They got married when they were 30 weeks pregnant! after more than 13 years together.
-Before their son Joan was born they were already involved in FLG.
+Before their son Joan was born, they were already involved in FLG.

 Although many goals have been achieved in Spain in the last years, and although his family lives in a safe and gay-friendly city, Jordi has realised the need to continue the fight for the rights of our families in Spain and across Europe.